simonwahll/wahllcontent/dart/dart/data_types.md

 ## Integer

 An integer is a number without any decimal places.
-Examples of integers are: 1, 843 and 25.
+Examples of integers are 1, 843, and 25.
 Dart uses the keyword `int` for integers.

 ```dart
 // Declare an integer with the name "number"